Sara Underwood Sizzles In Bright Leggings & A Crop Top

 Only a glimpse of her top was visible from the angle, and she had an oversized denim jacket layered over it, with one side slipping down to expose her shoulder.
 Her blond locks were pulled into two pigtails with short bangs framing her eyes, and she smiled over her shoulder at the camera.

-Sara spun around to show off the front of the look in the second shot, and she rocked a skimpy crop top with a v-neck neckline that showed off a tantalizing hint of cleavage.
+Sara spun around to show off the front of the look in the second shot, and she rocked a skimpy crop top with a v-neckline that showed off a tantalizing hint of cleavage.
 Ruched detailing along the front emphasized her chest even more, and she also had several inches of her toned stomach on display.

-Sara finished off the post with a snap in which she bent over slightly, the sleeves of her denim jacket rolled up, and had a huge smile on her face.
+Sara finished off the post with a snap in which she bent forward slightly, with the sleeves of her denim jacket rolled up and a huge smile on her face.
 The sun shone down on her, giving her a gorgeous glow.

 Sara’s fans couldn’t get enough of the post, and it received over 13,100 likes within 24 minutes.
 It also racked up 114 comments within the same time span.